suurjaak/Skyperious/README.md

 License
 -------

-Copyright (C) 2011 by Erki Suurjaak.
+Copyright (c) 2011 by Erki Suurjaak.
 Released as free open source software under the MIT License, see [LICENSE.md](LICENSE.md) for full details.